 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
 0 The medical school has not offered such community-facing courses or events.
-Score explanation: There are no courses or events offered.
+Score explanation: VCU has provided information on how students can get involved with such community-facing courses or events, such as having the organizers from Shalom Farms, a regional food access and community development project, come speak to the first year medical student class about opportunities to volunteer at the sustainable farm and in the city.
+Students are encouraged to consider this activity to fulfill the community service hours requirement, but otherwise there is no regular partnership or events offered by the school.

 3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- 2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - 1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - 0 Students do not regularly receive communications about planetary health or sustainable healthcare.
+2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
+0 Students do not regularly receive communications about planetary health or sustainable healthcare.
+Score explanation: There may be occasional mention of planetary health matters or sustainability efforts in the weekly VCU News emails or the Health Sciences Newsletter sent out by the Office of Student Experience, but no regular communications regarding planetary health or sustainable healthcare.